johnmathews/johnmathews.github.io.old/content/articles/buying-btc.md

 12. Don't make financial decisions when you're feeling rushed.

+13. Once you've bought some Bitcoin or other cryptocurrencies, don't store them on an exchange.
+Transfer them to a wallet that you control.
+If you don't own your private key, you don't own the asset.
+If you don't know what that means, go to point 8.

-Leave a comment if you think I've missed something out or if you disagree.
+Leave a comment if you think I've missed something or if you disagree.

 ![BTC hype]({filename}../images/btc_hype.png)
  [bigger chart](https://uk.tradingview.com/x/TrL9SA7o/)